Fra0013To/ATEforMTNN/README.md

 below).
 Traditional MTNN training faces challenges in managing conflicting loss gradients, often yielding sub-optimal performance.
 The proposed alternate training method updates shared and task-specific weights alternately, exploiting the multi-head architecture of the model.
-This approach reduces computational costs, enhances training regularization, and improves generalization.
+This approach reduces computational costs and enhances training regularization, maintaining the same performance of the corresponding "classic" methods.
 Convergence properties similar to those of the classical stochastic gradient method are established.
-Empirical experiments demonstrate delayed overfitting, improved prediction, and reduced computational demands.
 In summary, our alternate training procedures offer a promising advancement for the training of hard-parameter sharing MTNNs.

 ![Hard-parameter sharing MTNN](https://raw.githubusercontent.com/Fra0013To/ATEforMTNN/main/NNmultitaskGeneral_ex.png)